ppkgtmm/hotel-bookings-etl/README.md

 python3 kafka_connect/register_source.py
 ```

-If the command above failed with connection issue, retry after a few minutes
+If the command above failed with assertion error, retry after a few minutes

 5. Start container for initial load and streaming ETL